Lowy-GEM Program in Aging

 The Lowy-GEM Program in Aging provides an innovative master’s-level social work training program focused on preparing MSW students to become leaders and practitioners in the field of gerontological social work, with the knowledge and skills to meet the unique needs of this growing population.

-The Lowy-GEM Program is based on a collaborative partnership between BUSSW and 16 health and social service organizations serving elders in the neighborhoods of Boston and surrounding communities.
-Participating students receive stipends through the Louis Lowy Fund in Gerontology and Social Welfare Policy.
-They may enter the Lowy-GEM Program in either the foundation or advanced year.
+The Lowy-GEM Program is based on a collaborative partnership between BUSSW and 20 health and social service organizations serving elders in the neighborhoods of Boston and surrounding communities.
+Participating students receive stipends through the Louis Lowy Fund in Gerontology and Social Welfare Policy and have the opportunity to earn the Louis Lowy Certificate in Gerontological Social Work.
+Students may enter the Lowy-GEM Program in either the foundation or advanced year, and there is a two-year option available.
 The program is equally suitable for clinical and macro students who are either full- or part-time.

 The program consists of the following components: